 Don’t forget about your own comfort in your home theater.
-How you decorate and furnish the room should also be considered into the cost.
-The national average budget for a home theater system isn’t very high, but if you want the most high end speakers and seating, then the price range increases.
+Many people tend to forget this.
+How you decorate and furnish the room should also be considered at the cost.
+The national average budget for a 5.
+1 surround sound system isn’t very high, but if you want the most high-end Dolby Atmos speakers and seating, then the price range or cost of a home theater increases.

-We do suggest not skimping on costs for comfort.
-Your movie won’t be as enjoyable without a nice and cozy couch or other seating to enjoy it on.
-Look around for high quality recliners to install with arm rests, memory foam and cup holders.
+We do suggest not skimping on installation costs for comfort.
+Your movie won’t be as enjoyable without a nice and cozy couch or other theater seating to enjoy it on.
+Look around for high-quality recliners to install with armrests, memory foam, and cup holders.

-Some of our top recommendations include the Valencia Tuscany home theater seating and the Valencia Piacenza for a cozier setup.
+Some of our top recommendations include the Valencia Tuscany home theater chairs and the Valencia Piacenza for a cozier setup.

-The flooring costs won’t be too high if you already have carpeting.
+The national average flooring labor costs won’t be too high if you already have carpeting.
 Instead of having to install new floors, consider putting in a large rug or two.
 As long as there aren’t a lot of polished surfaces in your room, the sound won’t sound hollow.

-Another form of acoustic treatment is with acoustic panels.
+Another form of treatment is with board panels.
 These are for the walls and are designed to absorb the sound the way carpeting would on the floors.
 You can easily purchase these foam panels online.
 We have included a few of our top choices here.

-The DEKIRU 12 Pack Acoustic Panels are a nice option if you like a white color scheme.
-However, most acoustic foam panels for your theater room are similar to the 12 Pack – Acoustic Foam Panels from Fstop.
+The DEKIRU 12 Pack Acoustic Panels are a nice and good quality option if you like a white color scheme.
+However, most foam panels for your theater room are similar to the 12 Pack – Acoustic Foam Panels from Fstop.

-Even if you go for a mid range system, the wiring is extremely important for audio quality.
-Don’t skimp on your budget when it comes to the components, and this includes the wires.
-Choose the toughest and most sturdy cables to hook up your system, as they play a part in your ultra HD video relays.
+Even if you go for a mid range system, the wiring is extremely important for good audio quality.
+Don’t skimp on your budget when it comes to the good components wiring, and this includes the wires or wiring.
+Choose the toughest and most sturdy cables/wiring to hook up your system, as they play a part in your ultra HD video relays.

-12 gauge wires such as the InstallGear 12 Gauge Speaker Wire or 14 gauge like the InstallGear 14 Gauge AWG 100ft Speaker Wire Cable are the most recommended by our team.
+12 gauge wires/wiring such as the InstallGear 12 Gauge Speaker Wiring or 14 gauge like the InstallGear 14 Gauge AWG 100ft Speaker Wiring are the most recommended by our team.

 Do you want to soundproof the theater to keep the sound inside your space?
 If so, then it could make a much more significant dent in your budget range.
-The price of soundproofing varies depending on the components used and what effects you want, but the average cost for a midrange setup is over three digits for sure.
+The price and installation of soundproofing vary depending on the components used and what effects you want, but the average cost for a midrange setup is over three digits for sure.

-Soundproofing isn’t important if your home theater room is secluded in the basement or if the room doesn’t have windows.
+Soundproofing isn’t important if your room is secluded in the basement or if the room doesn’t have windows.

-Other expenses include extra features you want in your home theater.
-One thing that our experts have found very convenient is to have a mini fridge.
-You don’t need one that’s heavy duty, just as long as it keeps your beverages and snacks cold.
+Other expenses include extra features you want in your home theater in a media room.
+One thing that our experts have found very convenient is to have a mini-fridge and a popcorn machine.
+You don’t need one that’s heavy-duty, just as long as it keeps your beverages cold and have popcorn for snacks from popcorn machine.
 Consider the RCA RFR320 mini fridge that comes in multiple vibrant colors to match your interior.

-If your home theater is in a media room with a pool table, gaming space and more, then all of the additional installations will contribute to your overall budget range.
+If your home theater is in a studio with a pool table, gaming space, a popcorn machine, and more; then all of the additional installations will costs and contribute to your overall budget range.

 How much does it cost to install home theater?

-It costs a few thousand dollars to over 30k to install a home theater.
-The exact budget range depends on what you want to include and the features you need.
-A mid range system will provide an adequate cinema feel for most average households and won’t dig too much into your budget.
+It costs a few thousand dollars to over 30k to install a home theater in a media room this includes already Dolby Atmos surround sound.
+Keep in mind, the exact budget range depends on what you want to include, the installation, and the features you need.
+A mid-range system will provide an adequate home cinema feel or home theater experience for most average households and won’t costs too much into your budget.

-A mid range or high end setup for your home theater should at least have a 5.1 sound system.
+A mid-range or expensive setup for your home theater should at least have a 5.1 sound system.
 Your home theater budget hinges on the speakers you choose and the upgrades you need to make.
 It may seem like a steep price to pay for entertainment, but a completely remodeled home theater room will add value to your home and make the budget worth it in the long run.